waste-of-kindergarten/xpython37-v0.1/python/Doc/library/platform.rst

    Entries which cannot be determined are set to ``''``.

    .. versionchanged:: 3.3
-      Result changed from a tuple to a :func:`~collections.namedtuple`.
+      Result changed from a tuple to a namedtuple.

 Java Platform